RoryDuncan/learn-python-roadmap/README.md

 # Learn Python, a roadmap
 A roadmap for learning python for general usage and Data Science.
-Not inteded for programming beginners.
+Not intended for programming beginners.

 Estimating an initial 10 hours of study per week.
 The numbers following every ordered list item is it's expected time.